Thermadiag/seq/docs/tiny_string.md

 `seq::tiny_string` is relocatable, meaning that it does not store pointer to internal data.
 Relocatable types can be used more efficiently in containers that are aware of this property.
 For instance, `seq::devector`, `seq::tiered_vector`, `seq::flat_map/set`, `seq::radix_map/set` and `seq::radix_hash_map/set` are faster when working with relocatable types, as the process to move one object from a memory layout about to be destroyed to a new one can be accomplished through a simple memcpy.

-Msvc implementation of std::string is also relocatable, while gcc implementation is not as it stores a pointer to its internal data for small strings.
+Msvc implementation of std::string is also relocatable, while libstdc++ implementation is not as it stores a pointer to its internal data for small strings.

 Within the *seq* library, a relocatable type must statify `seq::is_relocatable<type>::value == true`.